nrc/r4cppp/graphs/README.md

 rule that helps in this case.
 I'm not really sure how it should work though.

-Looking at the example with generic modules, it doesn't look like we need to extend the lifetime elision rules at all (I'm not actually sure if `Node::new` would work without the given lifetimes, but it seems like a fairly trivial extension to make it work if it doesn't).
-We might want to add some new rule to allow elision of module-generic lifetimes if they are the only ones in scope (other than `'static`), but I'm not sure how that would work with multiple in- scope lifetimes.
+Looking at the example with generic modules, it doesn't look like we need to extend the lifetime elision rules very much (I'm not actually sure if `Node::new` would work without the given lifetimes, but it seems like a fairly trivial extension to make it work if it doesn't).
+We might want to add some new rule to allow elision of module-generic lifetimes if they are the only ones in scope (other than `'static`), but I'm not sure how that would work with multiple in- scope lifetimes (see the `foo` and `init` functions, for example).

 If we don't add generic modules, we might still be able to add an elision rule specifically to target `&'a Node<'a>`, not sure how though.